 Q: What do you enjoy most about Cambodia?
 How would you rate the quality of life compared to the UAE?

-A: After the desert and harsh climate of UAE we all really enjoy the beautiful tropical plants, trees and greenery.
+A: After the desert and harsh climate of the UAE we all really enjoy the beautiful tropical plants, trees and greenery.
 The rice fields punctuated with palm trees, wooden stilt houses and grazing cattle make a pleasing change from the slick cityscapes and eight-lane highways we had become accustomed to.
 The locals have been incredibly helpful and friendly, often despite an almost impenetrable language barrier.
 We appreciate this as we adapt to a totally new way of life.
-My husband’s bike brake froze on his way home and he was looking around for a garage or repair shop.
+My husband’s bike brake froze on his way home, and he was looking around for a garage or repair shop.
 A local chap came to his aid and made a rudimentary repair, enough to enable a safe ride home, on the spot.
 This is just one example of many random acts of kindness we have experienced since our bewildered arrival a few weeks ago.

 Q: Any negatives?
 What do you miss most about the UAE?